 Men who don’t want to take part in a conversation also tend to put their hands in their pockets.

 Women instead prefer to look busy as they lie.

 Allan and Barbara Pease say that if we force ourselves to use more open-palm gestures our tendency to tell lies diminishes and most people find it difficult to lie with their palms open.

 The law of cause and effect also says that if you are not feeling defensive but cross your arms, then you will start feeling defensive.
 This is what Tony Robbins refers to when he says “emotion is created by motion”.

-The palms closed and finger pointing is one of the most annoying gesture anyone can use.
-If you’re delivering a presentation the finger pointing will turn off your audience, make them like you the least of all three and even remember less of what you said.
+The palms closed and finger-pointing is one of the most annoying gestures anyone can use.
+If you’re delivering a presentation the finger-pointing will turn off your audience, make them like you the least of all three, and even remember less of what you said.

-If you tend to use the finger pointing a lot, The Definitive Book of Body Language recommends instead to use the “OK” gesture touching your thumb and index finger in a circle.
+If you tend to use the finger pointing a lot, Pease recommends instead using the “OK” gesture touching your thumb and index finger in a circle.
 The OK gesture will make you authoritative but not aggressive

 When people turn your hand down and your palm up they are trying to dominate the handshake.
 Barbara and Allan Pease’s study of 350 executives showed that 88% of men and 31% of women used the dominant handshake position.

-Pease adds that it doesn’t mean she needs to act in a masculine way, but she needs to avoid too much femininity signals such as soft handshakes, short skirts and high heels.
+Pease adds that it doesn’t mean she needs to act in a masculine way, but she needs to avoid too many feminine signals such as soft handshakes, short skirts, and high heels.